Beware of All Those Mother's Day Coupons Popping up in Your Social Media Feeds

 - MOST IMPORTANTLY, remember that if something seems too good to be true (like for instance, receiving a large discount just for filling out a survey), it probably is.

-If you spot a scam or believe you are victim to one, file a complaint with the Attorney General's Office online or call (877) 5-NO-SCAM.
+If you spot a scam or believe you are victim to one, file a complaint with the North Carolina Attorney General's Office.